-- · executive compensation plan design; - · identifying comparable companies for the Compensation Committee to use to evaluate the competitiveness of the compensation of our NEOs and non-employee directors; - · providing competitive market data with respect to NEO and non-employee directors compensation programs and arrangements; and - · evaluating equity plan proposals and amendments.
+- · executive compensation plan design; - identifying comparable companies for the Compensation Committee to use to evaluate the competitiveness of the compensation of our NEOs and nonemployee directors; - · providing competitive market data with respect to NEO and non-employee directors compensation programs and arrangements; and - evaluating equity plan proposals and amendments.

 The Compensation Committee believes that there was no conflict of interest between Aon Hewitt and the Company during fiscal year 2014.
 In reaching this conclusion, the Compensation Committee considered the factors set forth in the SEC rule regarding compensation advisor independence.
-Specifically, the Compensation Committee has analyzed whether the work of Aon Hewitt as compensation consultant raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services to the Company by the consultant; (ii) the amount of fees from the Company paid to the consultant as a percentage of the consultant's total revenue; (iii) the policies and procedures of the consultant that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the consultant or the individual compensation advisors employed by the consultant with an executive officer of the Company; (v) any business or personal relationship of the individual compensation advisors with any member of the Company committee; and (vi) any stock of the Company owned by the consultant or the individual compensation advisors employed by the consultant.
+Specifically, the Compensation Committee has analyzed whether the work of Aon Hewitt as compensation consultant raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services to the Company by the consultant; (ii) the amount of fees from the Company paid to the consultant as a percentage of the consultant's total revenue; (iii) the policies and procedures of the consultant that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the consultant or the individual compensation advisors employed by the consultant with an executive officer of the Company owned by the consultant or the individual compensation advisors employed by the consultant.